iranimij/automatic-image-uploader/readme.txt

 == Installation ==

 Upload the "automatic image uploader" to plugin directory and Activate it.
-Before starting please check the settings page, "Settings > automatic image uploader" and change it.
+Before starting please check the settings page, "Settings > AIU" and change it.

 == Changelog ==